X16Community/x16-docs/X16 Reference - 02 - Editor.md

 This is the set of all supported PETSCII control characters.
 Entries in bold indicate new codes compared to the C64:

+If there are two meanings listed, the first indicates input (a keypress) and the second indicates output.

 | Code  |                            |                           | Code  |
 |-------|----------------------------|---------------------------|-------|
 | \$00  | NULL                       | **VERBATIM MODE**         | \$80  |